Types of Bankruptcies: Chapter 7 vs 11 vs 13

 Types of Personal bankruptcies (Consumer Bankruptcy)

-Look at the chart above. if you’re like most people, you’re not a farm or fisherman, so chances are you’ll want a consumer bankruptcy (you can’t even see the Chap 12 slice: the number was 3).
+Look at the chart above. if you’re like most people, you’re not a farm or fisherman, so chances are you’ll want a consumer bankruptcy (you can’t even see the Chapter 12 slice: most years in our district the number is single digits).
 So, this really narrows things down for most individuals to Chapter 7 bankruptcy and Chapter 13.

 - Chapter 7